DONKEY

 of handheld games which reproduced the first

 level.
-The third and fourth levels of the game were
+The third and fourth levels of the game were reproduced

-reproduced in the follow-up, Donkey
+in the follow-up, Donkey Kong II.
+Jr. also

 had its own direct sequel in the form of educational game Donkey Kong Jr. Math for the Nintendo